Thursday, March 2, 2017

-Not because I'm afraid of what will happen if I don't, but because I believe in the Church and I want to be a part of her.
+Not because I'm afraid of what will happen if I don't, but because I believe in the Church and I want to be a part of it.
 I want to cooperate with my brothers and sisters, to be in agreement with them, to celebrate every day of the year with them and to read and learn about the exact same scripture readings that all of them are learning about at the exact same time all over the world.
 To be in agreement on what we believe, no matter where we are in the world, no matter how rich or poor, no matter if we are Mexican or Chinese.
 To concern ourselves with conforming to Christ and not with conforming Christ to ourselves.
 I want to be Catholic.
 Therefore I do my best to do things that make me Catholic.
-Things that unite me with my 1.2 billion person family throughout the world.
-Things that allow me to embrace a rich Christian culture that extends back to Pentecost, preserves ancient and unchangeable Truth and yet assimilates the beauty of every culture and individual it touches, allowing them to become more themselves than they ever could have been without it.
+Things that unite me with the 1.2 billion members of my family throughout the world.
+Things that allow me to embrace a rich Christian culture that extends back to Christ Himself, preserves ancient and unchangeable Truth and yet assimilates the beauty of every culture and individual it touches, allowing them to become more themselves than they ever could have been without it.
 A Christian culture that I believe is worth embracing.

 As a Christian, therefore, given the choice of two societal structures, I cannot see the sense in embracing the trappings of a purely secular culture in order to reap its morally and spiritually meaningless social and material benefits while simultaneously rejecting and criticizing those who embrace the customs and Sacred Traditions of a deeply and uncompromisingly religious one.

 I would find this to be simply hypocritical.
 Not free, not intelligent, not neutral, not wistfully spiritual, not wise, not cleverly moralistic, just hypocrisy and that's it.